hull/hull-client-node/API.md

 ### del

-Performs a DELETE HTTP request on selected url
+Performs a DELETE HTTP request on selected url of Hull REST API (prefixed with `prefix` param of the constructor)

 **Parameters**